 Are Implanter Pen Hair Transplants Better?

-In order for your hair transplant to be carried out using implanter pens, you will require both a nurse and a hair transplant surgeon to operate on your scalp throughout your operation.
-Using implanter pens requires a high degree of skill and experience so only registered Surgeons should be performing this technique.
+In order for your hair transplant to be carried out using implanter pens, you will require both a nurse/technician and a hair transplant surgeon to operate on your scalp throughout your operation.
+Using implanter pens requires a high degree of skill and experience and our Surgeons will only provide this technique.
 This means you can be assured that you have someone who is a qualified Surgeon performing your hair transplant at all times- giving you the best possible chance of a result you are happy with.

 Depth, Angulation and Density of Hair Transplantation

 A Surgeon will be able to control the depth, angulation and density of the implantation meticulously using an implanter pen.
-This also leads to natural results for a patient.
+This also leads to natural results blending new transplanted grafts into existing hair.

 Increased Survival Rate of the Graft during Hair Transplantation

-As the graft spends less time outside the body and is handled less there is an increase rate of its survival (1).
+As the graft spends less time outside the body and are handled less there is an increase rate of its survival (4).
 This means the transplanted follicle is given every chance to survive the operation.

 Better Healing Times after Hair Transplantation